 Walls can be painted, wallpapered, or tiled.
 These techniques will work best on painted surfaces (with a wallpaper tip thrown in).
 For unpainted wood and tiled walls, follow the tips for scuff marks on floors.

 Many fresh scuff marks can be removed by simply rubbing the mark with a slightly damp soft, white cloth.
 It's always best to give it a try to avoid damaging paint.
 After dipping the cloth in water, apply a bit of pressure and, if the mark is removed, buff the area with a dry white cloth.

-The last thing to try is a melamine cleaning sponge.
+The last thing to try is a melamine cleaning sponge (Mr. Clean Magic Eraser).
 Dampen it and squeeze out the water.
 Scrub the mark with gentle, steady pressure.
-Don't be over zealous or you'll lose some paint.
+Don't be overzealous or you'll lose some paint.
 Finish by wiping down the area with a damp cloth.

 Sometimes nothing works or too much scrubbing leads to paint loss.
-When either of those things happen, you may be able to touch up the paint.
+When either of those things happens, you may be able to touch up the paint.

 If you have some leftover paint, mix it thoroughly before you start to work.
 Pour a small amount into a disposable plastic dish or cup.
 If the paint is latex, dilute it with plain water, two parts paint to one part water.
 Use a commercial paint reducer for oil-based paints.